Namdoooo/raxtax_extension/benchmarks_hits/sequence_length_benchmark/README.md

 ## Purpose
 This benchmark evaluates how the runtime performance of the extended raxtax workflow scales with an increasing reference base length.
-The objective is to assess the impact of query count on execution time.
+The objective is to assess the impact of reference base length on execution time.

 ## Benchmark Design
 The benchmark is organized into multiple independent iterations.